Fasting during Ramadan: Rulings for a fasting person

 Linguistically, the word fasting in the Arabic language means unconditional 'restraint' (imsak) from any action or speech during any time.

 According to the Sacred Law, fasting is the act of:

 refraining from entering anything into the body cavity;

 refraining from engaging in sexual activity;

 refraining from immoral acts such as backbiting;

 from the time the sun begins to rise to the time the sun sets;

 'Refraining from engaging in sexual activity' includes actual sexual intercourse and ejaculation caused by foreplay.
 'Refraining from entering anything into the body cavity' refers to the acts of entering food, drink, or medicine into the body cavity, regardless of whether this is a typical item one would enter into the body cavity or not.
-Entering any of these substances inside the body cavity means that the substance enters into the throat, the intestines, the stomach, or the brain by way of the nose, the throat, the private parts, or open wounds.
+Entering any of these substances inside the body cavity means that the substance enters into the throat, the intestines, the stomach, or the brain by way of the nose, the throat, the genitals or anus, or open wounds.
 'Whether deliberately or accidentally' excludes forgetful acts of eating, drinking, or sexual activity.
 'From the time the sun begins to rise to the time the sun sets' refers to the true entering of the Fajr time to the entering of the Maghrib time.
 'Accompanied with the intention of fasting' means that one must intend to fast in order to distinguish if one is really performing an act of worship or not when one refrains from eating, drinking, or having sexual intercourse.
 For example, if one were to merely stay away from food, drink, or sexual activity without an intention to fast, then this fast is not valid and does not count.
 'From individuals who are permitted to fast' means that one must be free from a situation that would prevent the validity of one's fast, such as menstruation or lochia (post-natal bleeding).[Shurunbulali, Maraqi al-Falah; Ala al-Din Abidin, al-Hadiyya al-Alaiyya; Shurunbulali Imdad al-Fattah].
 Apart from sexual intercourse either with spouse or anyone, masturbation is also strictly prohibited while fasting.
-This act will invariably break the fast, and the person who committed this act will have to repent to Allah and should cover up this fast on a later date.
+This act will invariably break the fast, and the person who committed this act will have to repent to Allah and should make up this fast on a later date.